vitiral/wake/DESIGN.md

   Exists only in the container (when paths exist).
   This file exists when a module is inside its execution container and the paths resolve to their corresponding pkg.
-- `modulePaths.json`: a json file containing an object with key=moduleId, value=path.
+- `modulePaths.json`: a json file containing an object with key=modVer, value=path.
   Exists only in the build container (when paths exist).
 - `container.json`: metadata around the container the pkg is executing within, such as platform information.
 Exists only in the exec container.